joshbeam/source.frontendcollisionblog/_posts/2016-01-17-breaking-down-https.markdown

 The same applies for SHA2 (SHA-256), etc. For some reason, RSA and hashing algorithms get mixed up easily.

 RSA is the algorithm for creating public and private key-pairs.
 SHA2 (which is another name for SHA-256, by the way), for example, might be used to hash a password to store it in a database.
-If you are unfamiliar with this, please read <a href="/encryption/2016/01/17/intro-to-password-hashing.html">this article of mine</a> (it should take about 10 minutes), and then come back here.
-It's important to understand what RSA isn't.

 ## Example